-The Peace and Plenty Inn was once a tavern and stagecoach shop before the Revolutionary War.
-Later, it was converted to a private residence.
-The sprawling red-clapboard home has welcomed many families in its almost four-hundreds years, yet some people have felt very unwelcome indeed.
-One night just before Halloween, Ann came to the old inn to babysit for the Armstrong family.
-The three little girls had done their homework and were already in their pajamas and ready for bed.
-The Armstrongs left for their dinner engagements.
-Around nine o'clock, with all three girls tucked safely into bed, Ann settled in front of the television to watch a movie.
+The Peace and Plenty Inn was once a tavern and stagecoach stop before the Revolutionary War.
+Centuries passed, and it was converted into a private residence.
+The sprawling red-clapboard home had welcomed many families in its almost 400 years, until one night just before Halloween.
+The Armstrong family now owned the home.
+That night, the Armstrongs went out to dinner and the babysitter, Ann, got the girls ready for bed.
+By nine o'clock, all three girls were tucked safely into bed.
+Ann settled in front of the television to watch a movie.

-Ann checked the kitchen and the hallway.
-It was even colder back there than in the living room.
-Nobody was there.
-She shook her head and went upstairs.
-All three girls were sound asleep.
-She returned to the living room.
+Ann checked the hallway and kitchen for the prankster girls, but no one was there.
+She shivered.
+It was even colder in the kitchen.
+She shook her head and went upstairs and found the three girls sound asleep.
+Feeling confused, she convinced herself it was her imagination and returned to the living room.

 "Hmm, that's funny," she said as she looked at the television.
 "I thought I left it on Channel 2.
 It's on Channel 4 now."
 These were the days before remote controls, so she walked over to the television and put it back on Channel 2.
 She sat back in the chair.